Vinnie Hinostroza hopes the third time's the charm on top line

 “When I was breaking in, it was still kind of weird being in this locker room and playing with guys I grew up watching,” Hinostroza said.
 “But now, they’re just teammates and friends.
 It’s easier now.”

 That comfort level has translated to the ice, where Hinostroza is making a push to be the long-awaited answer in that top-line left-wing slot.
-Friday night’s game at Washington will be the fourth straight with Hinostroza alongside Toews and Marian Hossa, and while the line has only produced one goal in the first three games, it’s showing promise.
+Friday night’s game, a 6-0 loss to the Capitals, was the fourth straight with Hinostroza alongside Toews and Marian Hossa, and while the line has only produced one goal, it’s showing promise.
 And with Ryan Hartman carving out a useful and productive niche for himself on the third line with Tanner Kero and Richard Panik, Hinostroza could get an extended look on the top line.

-“He’s great,” said Toews, who’s been craving a consistent linemate since the start of last season.
-“He’s skilled, he’s fast, he’s got a shot.
-He’s one of those guys, like [Hartman], that have been getting better every single game, all year.
-It’s been fun to play with him, and we know that we can keep getting better as we go along.”

 The two players who filled the role well in the past were Brandon Saad and Patrick Sharp.
-And while Hinostroza isn’t built like either of them, he’s got the same kind of game-changing speed that complements the smart, two-way game of Toews and Hossa.
+And while Hinostroza isn’t built like either of them, he has the same kind of game-changing speed that complements the smart, two-way game of Toews and Hossa.

 “The way Hoss and I play, it’s always been that heavy game, playing down low with the puck and playing good defensively,” Toews said.
 “It’s nice to have a guy like Vinnie that can finish plays off, or can skate the way he does and just create in open ice, too.
 I think he complements our line quite a bit.”

 “Earlier in the year, you just want to play for them and get them the puck, and you can get away from your game a little bit,” Hinostroza said.
 “You do whatever you can to keep them happy.
-But now, you know the better you play, the better they’re going to be, and the happier they’re going to be.
-So I just try to play my game and complement them.”
+But now, you know the better you play, the better they’re going to be, and the happier they’re going to be.”

 Roster report

-Michal Rozsival will be back in the lineup Friday night.
-He was a healthy scratch in each of the last six games, and 12 of the last 13.
-Michal Kempny appears to be the odd-man out.
+Michal Rozsival returned to the lineup.
+He was a healthy scratch for the last six games and 12 of the last 13.
+Michal Kempny sat out.
+The Hawks continue to have just 21 players on the roster, which allows them to bank cap space for the Feb.
+28 trade deadline.

 Email: mlazerus@suntimes.com